rackerlabs/technical-blog/_posts/2016-04-07-Custom-Logging-With-Azure-Diagnostics.md

 ```

 The variable wadlogs is where we can configure the diagnostic extension to monitor specific folders to copy files over to a blob container.
-I ended up looking at the [configuration schema](https://msdn.microsoft.com/en-us/library/azure/mt634522.aspx)
+I ended up looking at the [configuration schema](https://msdn.microsoft.com/en-us/library/azure/mt634522.aspx) which explains all the possible elements we can use.
+The 3 elements we need to focus on are Directories, DataSources, and DirectoryConfiguration.
+These 3 will let us enable custom directory monitoring and configure which folder to monitor.
+These elements also let us monitor IIS and Failed Request Tracing log folders.
+Below is a snippet